Patient model systems of neurodegenerative diseases

 Importantly, the cell models also uniquely retain features of ageing.
 This is important to the onset and progression of neurodegenerative conditions.
 The models provide a powerful way to study what is going wrong in the cells that degenerate.
 Which could help us to uncover new therapeutic targets.

-The cell models are being used to understand the causes of disease.
-Researchers are then undertaking rapid, high volume drug screens to find therapies that are targeted at different genetic causes and disease mechanisms.
+Cell models are being used to understand the causes of disease.
+Researchers are then undertaking rapid, high-volume drug screens to find therapies that are targeted at different genetic causes and disease mechanisms.

 The use of these cells has led to findings that have supported clinical trials.
 UDCA for Parkinson’s disease is currently in a trial with patients, and the cells supported pre-clinical tests for upcoming clinical trials in MND in collaboration with AclipseOne.